anilasalman85/Construction-Site/README.md

-# Construction Site – Full-Stack Management System
+# RealEstate Connect – Full-Stack Property Marketplace

-## Overview

-Construction Site is a web-based management system built to streamline day-to-day operations on construction sites.
-It supports role-based user access, allowing admins and workers to interact through features like project tracking, cost estimation, and feedback submission.
-With a responsive frontend using Next.js and a secure backend powered by Express.js and MongoDB, the platform offers a scalable and organized solution for managing construction workflows efficiently.
+A modern web application for listing, buying, and renting real estate properties.
+Users can explore available listings, post properties for sale or rent, and communicate with sellers.
+The platform supports both renters and property sellers through a clean, responsive interface and secure backend API.

 ---

 ## Features

-- **User Management**
-  Register, login, and manage users.
+- **User Authentication:** Register, login, and manage user profiles.

-- **Feedback System**
-  Submit and store feedback linked to user accounts.

-- **Construction Projects**
-  Manage ongoing construction projects.

-- **Estimations**
-  Handle cost and resource estimations.
+- **Property Listings:** View properties available for sale or rent with images, descriptions, and pricing.
+- **Post a Property:** Registered users can list new properties for sale or rent.
+- **Search & Filters:** Filter listings by location, type (rent/sale), price, and category.
+- **Favorites & Saved Listings:** Bookmark properties for future reference.
+- **Contact Seller:** Send inquiries directly to the property owner or agent.
+- **Admin Module:** Admins can manage users and listings.

 ---